Raab70/resume/README.md

    `REPLACEMENTS` in `generate.py` converts them properly.
 3. The LaTeX templates use modified Jinja delimiters to avoid overlaps with normal LaTeX.
 See `generate.py` for details.
+4. Occasionally the PDF for the cv will generate but not the resume, I'm not really sure why.
+Running another `make resume` typically resolves the issue

 ## Publications
 All publications are stored as BibTeX in [publications](publications).
 The entries can be obtained from Google Scholar.
 The order in the BibTeX file will be the order in the output files.

+Be sure to add an `_venue={}` field to all entries.
+Also, selected publications in `selected.bib` are expected to have an associated image in the markdown.
+For this make sure you have an asset titled as the bibtex key for each selected publication in your site's `assets/images/` folder.

 BibTeX is built for integration with LaTeX, but producing Markdown is not traditionally done from BibTeX files.